 Professor Burton's research interests have, until recently, focused on attempts to understand the cognitive, affective and socio-cultural underpinning of artistic-aesthetic development in young people from birth to early adulthood.
 Read More

-As an art-teacher educator and researcher Iris Bildstein is interested in the ways in which art-teacher education programs prepare pre-service candidates for the rigors of in-service teaching in contemporary schooling.
-Read More
+As an art-teacher educator and researcher, Dr. Bildstein is interested in the ways in which art-teacher education programs prepare pre-service candidates for the rigors of in-service teaching in contemporary schooling.

-Explore Doctoral dissertations and Masters Thesis.
+Explore Doctoral Dissertations and Master's Theses.
 Learn More

 The Center for Arts Education Research (CAER) undertakes both applied and basic research.
 To date, researchers have carried out a number of funded assessment studies focusing on the impact on student learning of school-cultural institution collaborations.
 In many cases, senior and junior faculty work together with doctoral students on research teams.
 Learn More